8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Best for: Writers building newsletter-first audiences

-Substack is Ghost's direct competitor in the newsletter/membership space.
+Substack is Ghost's most direct competitor in the newsletter and membership space.
 If you're leaving Ghost but still want paid subscriptions, Substack is the obvious alternative.

 Strengths: